runtimerevolution/react-knowledge-base/managing-versions-and-packages.md

 ### Installation

-To easily install NVM on our local machines — and remove any existing versions — we are going to use [Homebrew](https://brew.sh/).

 #### Remove existing versions
 First, remove existing Node.js versions with the following commands.
 If this is your first time using Node.js and you don't have any versions installed yet you can just skip this step.